Toni Morrison: Early years

 Toni Morrison was born Chloe Ardelia Wofford, the second of four children from a working-class, Black family, in Lorain, Ohio, to Ramah (née Willis) and George Wofford.
 Her mother was born in Greenville, Alabama, and moved north with her family as a child.
 She was a homemaker and a devout member of the African Methodist Episcopal Church.
 George Wofford grew up in Cartersville, Georgia.
 When Wofford was about 15 years old, a group of white people lynched two African-American businessmen who lived on his street.
 Morrison later said: "He never told us that he'd seen bodies.
 But he had seen them.
 And that was too traumatic, I think, for him."
 Soon after the lynching, George Wofford moved to the racially integrated town of Lorain, Ohio, in the hope of escaping racism and securing gainful employment in Ohio's burgeoning industrial economy.
 He worked odd jobs and as a welder for U.S. Steel.
-Traumatized by his experiences of racism, in a 2015 interview Morrison said her father hated whites so much he would not let them in the house.
+In a 2015 interview Morrison said that her father, traumatized by his experiences of racism, hated whites so much he would not let them in the house.

 When Morrison was about two years old, her family's landlord set fire to the house in which they lived, while they were home, because her parents could not afford to pay rent.
 Her family responded to what she called this "bizarre form of evil" by laughing at the landlord rather than falling into despair.
-Morrison later said her family's response demonstrated how to keep your integrity and claim your own life in the face of acts of such "monumental crudeness."
+Morrison later said her family's response demonstrated how to keep your integrity and claim your own life in the face of acts of such "monumental crudeness".

 Morrison's parents instilled in her a sense of heritage and language through telling traditional African-American folktales, ghost stories, and singing songs.
-Morrison also read frequently as a child; among her favorite authors were Jane Austen and Leo Tolstoy.
+She read frequently as a child; among her favorite authors were Jane Austen and Leo Tolstoy.

-She became a Catholic at the age of 12 and took the baptismal name Anthony (after Anthony of Padua), which led to her nickname, Toni.
+Morrison became a Catholic at the age of 12 and took the baptismal name Anthony (after Anthony of Padua), which led to her nickname, Toni.
 Attending Lorain High School, she was on the debate team, the yearbook staff, and in the drama club.